architects/requests-for-feedback/COMMENTARY.md

 They don't depend on one another in theory, so keep them separate in practice.

 3) **Don't be discouraged.**  I understand you thought this code was good, and the fact that it actually isn't does not take away from the fact that it still represents and improvement for you relative to where you were last week.
+When you look back on this in a few months you will most likely laugh.
+This is a great and beautiful thing.

-#### That is the only thing that matters.
+#### In fact this is the only thing that matters.
 Be better than you were last week.

 You'll never stop learning, improving, correcting your mistakes and discovering new ways of doing things.

 That is the beauty of this job and what makes it so utterly addictive.

+Keep doing your thing, and reach out any time for help

+JS